IshaanVerma1130/DSA/README.md

 15. Max element in Bitonic Array (first strictly increasing then strictly decreasing)
 16. Search for an element in Bitonic array
 17. Binary Search in 2D matrix
+18. Allocation of pages to a number of students